-Taking account of the views and suggestions by members of the WG -GLM, they agreed a proposed amendment of IWC's Financial Regulations with the condition that a set of guidelines containing details of funding administration be elaborated.
+Taking account of the views and suggestions by members of the WG -GLM, it was agreed to propose amendments of IWC's Financial Regulations in line with the Administration document (Appendix 4).

-WG-GLM suggests that IWC's Financial Regulation should be amended as described in Appendix 4 of this report, with the condition that a set of guidelines containing details of funding administration be elaborated.
+WG-GLM suggests that IWC's Financial Regulation should be amended as described in Appendix 5 of this report, in line with the Administration document (Appendix 4).